 Introduction

 Fukuda Kazu occupies a distinctive position in Japanese solid model culture because his legacy can be read through both objects and records.
-The archive explains that the publication of his work on the site began through personal exchanges during his lifetime, and that an initial plan to show only completed works gradually expanded once the historical value of his work-in-progress stages became clear. :contentReference[oaicite:2]{index=2}
+The publication of his work on this site began through personal exchanges during his lifetime, and what first appeared to be a body of completed works gradually revealed a deeper historical value in the preserved stages of making.

 That shift is crucial.
 It means that Fukuda’s importance does not lie only in what he finished, but in what his process allows later readers to see.
 His page belongs, therefore, not simply to the history of model display, but to the history of model documentation.